Sign up to our newsletter

 Control of Asbestos Regulations 2012

-This legislation updates previous asbestos regulations and makes changes to some types of non-licensed work including medical surveillance, record keeping and the notification of work.
+The Control of Asbestos Regulations 2012 updates previous asbestos regulations and makes changes to some types of non-licensed work, including medical surveillance, record keeping, and the notification of work.

 Health and Safety frequently asked questions